 How can hospitality businesses maximize revenue through smart financial allocation?

 Smart financial allocation focuses on technology investments that drive direct bookings and reduce commission costs, along with strategic workforce planning for peak seasons.
-Investing in advanced property management systems, mobile applications, and direct booking incentive programs can significantly reduce dependency on third-party platforms while improving guest satisfaction and operational efficiency.

 What key performance indicators should hospitality businesses monitor in their budgets?